Torwarsak

 The Torwarsak area of Pakistan is an "administrative unit", known as the Union council of Buner District, located in the Khyber Pakhtunkhwa province of Pakistan.

 District Buner has six Tehsils, usually translated as townships.
 These are Daggar, Chagharzai, Chamla, Totalai, Gagra, and Gadezai.
 Each tehsil comprises a certain number of union councils.
 There are 27 union councils in Buner District.

 Torwarsak is the most populated union council in Buner.
 Torwarsak is also known as a religious Town in Buner for Tabligh e Markaz.

 Etymology

 Torwarsak has two main units, Yakhail and Khadenkhail.
 Each of these consist of five sub-units.

-Yahkhail comprises Shani, Kotwal, Babar, Musakhel, Sath Khel, and Mula Khel.
+Yahkhail comprises Shnai, Kotwal, Babar, Musakhel, Sath Khel, and Mula Khel.

 Khadenkhail comprises Wastakhail, Chor Hwaidad, Maghwale Ibrakhan, Baba tal, and Sargental.